prometheus/alertmanager/docs/configuration.md

 match_re:
   [ <labelname>: <regex>, ... ]

-# A list of matchers (ANDed together) that an alert has to fulfill to match the node.
+# A list of matchers that an alert has to fulfill to match the node.
 matchers:
   [ - <matcher> ... ]